Get to know all about the Golden Visa to Portugal. See how the procedure is done, what types of investments you need, and how to obtain it.

 Changes in 2022

 After years of popularity and criticism, the Golden Visa underwent some changes in 2022.
-Although the modifications resulted in slightly limited choices for investments, people have still been interested.
+Although the modifications resulted in slightly limited choices for investments, people are still interested.

 The main changes were:

-• Lisbon, Porto, the Algarve, and the Silver Coast are no longer eligible for real estate investments to apply for the visa;
+• Lisbon, Porto, the Algarve, and the Silver Coast are no longer eligible for real estate investment to apply for the visa;

 • Capital investments went from €350,000 to €500,000;